From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 Healthcare data's inherent time dependence is critical, especially for diseases with distinct progression or treatment timelines, such as cancer and chronic conditions like diabetes.
 However, included studies often overlooked these temporal dynamics when partitioning data, potentially leading to models that inaccurately reflect disease progression.
 For example, COVID-19 characteristics, such as ground-glass opacities in lung CT scans, evolve with the disease's progression~\citep{Pan2020}.
 Ignoring such temporal dynamics can result in models that are overfitted to specific stages of a disease and unable to generalize across different phases~\citep{li2019recurrent,li2020mv,li2020unified}.
 Furthermore, the dynamic nature of data at each participating hospital or institution complicates the situation.
 Hospitals continuously acquire new data and may also remove or modify existing data due to errors or other factors.
 This dynamic data environment requires FL models to adapt without frequent retraining, as new data might cause model drift, while data removal can leave critical gaps in the model’s understanding, particularly if the removed data represents rare or critical cases.

-Another critical but overlooked issue in FL is data revocation, which becomes necessary when specific data must be withdrawn due to privacy concerns, regulatory requirements, patient requests, or participant requests.
-Current FL setups, designed for iterative data aggregation, struggle with ``unlearning" specific contributions without requiring complete model retraining.
+Another critical but overlooked issue in FL is data revocation, which becomes necessary when specific data must be withdrawn due to privacy concerns, regulatory requirements, patient or participant requests, misdiagnosis, invalidated prior diagnoses, or medical misconduct.
+Current FL setups, designed for iterative data aggregation, struggle with ``unlearning'' specific contributions without requiring complete model retraining.
 Emerging research highlights the need for mechanisms that allow for efficient data revocation without compromising the integrity of the model.
-For instance, methods have been proposed to facilitate client ``unlearning" in FL, enabling the removal of data contributions from specific clients without significant degradation in model performance~\citep{wang2024forget}.
-This is especially important in healthcare, where patient consent might be withdrawn, or new privacy laws might mandate the deletion of certain data.
+For instance, methods have been proposed to facilitate client ``unlearning'' in FL, enabling the removal of data contributions from specific clients without significant degradation in model performance~\citep{wang2024forget}.
+This is critical in healthcare, where patient consent may be withdrawn, new privacy regulations may require data deletion, or misdiagnosed and fraudulent data could undermine model integrity.